Jackie Wilson: Early career

 Billy Ward felt a stage name would better fit the Dominoes' image, hence Jackie Wilson.
 Before leaving the Dominoes, McPhatter coached Wilson on the sound Billy Ward wanted for his group, influencing Wilson's singing style and stage presence.
 Wilson said, "I learned a lot from Clyde, that high-pitched choke he used and other things ...
 Clyde McPhatter was my man.
 Clyde and Billy Ward."
 1940s blues singer Roy Brown was also a major influence on him, and Wilson grew up listening to the Mills Brothers, the Ink Spots, Louis Jordan, and Al Jolson.

 Wilson was the group's lead singer for three years, but the Dominoes lost some of their stride with the departure of McPhatter.
 They made appearances riding on the strength of the group's earlier hits, until 1956 when the Dominoes recorded Wilson with an interpretation of the pop hit "St. Therese of the Roses", giving the Dominoes another brief moment in the spotlight.
 (Their only other post-McPhatter/Wilson successes were "Stardust", released July 15, 1957, and "Deep Purple", released October 7, 1957.)
-In 1957, Wilson began a solo career, left the Dominoes, collaborated with his cousin Levi, and secured performances at Detroit's Flame Show Bar.
-Later, Al Green secured a deal with Decca Records, and Wilson was signed to its subsidiary label Brunswick.
+In 1957, Wilson left the Dominoes to start a solo career and secured performances at Detroit's Flame Show Bar.
+Green secured a deal with Decca Records, and Wilson was signed to its subsidiary label Brunswick.
+Shortly before Wilson signed a solo contract with Brunswick, Green died suddenly and unexpectedly.
+Green's business partner Nat Tarnopol took over as Wilson's manager (and ultimately rose to president of Brunswick).